ZIM Integrated Shipping Services (ZIM) Falls More Steeply Than Broader Market: What Investors Need to Know

-The container shipping company's shares have seen a decrease of 13.37% over the last month, not keeping up with the Transportation sector's gain of 1.79% and the S&P 500's gain of 1.11%.
+Shares of the container shipping company witnessed a loss of 3.51% over the previous month, beating the performance of the Transportation sector with its loss of 19.69% and the S&P 500's loss of 5.85%.

-For the full year, the Zacks Consensus Estimates project earnings of $6.26 per share and a revenue of $6.28 billion, demonstrating changes of +223.47% and +21.64%, respectively, from the preceding year.
+For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $6.26 per share and a revenue of $6.28 billion, representing changes of +223.47% and +21.64%, respectively, from the prior year.

-Furthermore, it would be beneficial for investors to monitor any recent shifts in analyst projections for ZIM Integrated Shipping Services.
-These latest adjustments often mirror the shifting dynamics of short-term business patterns.
-Consequently, upward revisions in estimates express analysts' positivity towards the company's business operations and its ability to generate profits.
+Additionally, investors should keep an eye on any recent revisions to analyst forecasts for ZIM Integrated Shipping Services.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 82.63% higher.
-ZIM Integrated Shipping Services currently has a Zacks Rank of #2 (Buy).
+The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has witnessed an 82.63% increase.
+ZIM Integrated Shipping Services presently features a Zacks Rank of #2 (Buy).

-Looking at its valuation, ZIM Integrated Shipping Services is holding a Forward P/E ratio of 3.15.
-This valuation marks a discount compared to its industry's average Forward P/E of 8.23.
+Looking at valuation, ZIM Integrated Shipping Services is presently trading at a Forward P/E ratio of 2.99.
+For comparison, its industry has an average Forward P/E of 7.65, which means ZIM Integrated Shipping Services is trading at a discount to the group.

-One should further note that ZIM currently holds a PEG ratio of 0.09.
-The PEG ratio is akin to the commonly utilized P/E ratio, but this measure also incorporates the company's anticipated earnings growth rate.
-Transportation - Shipping stocks are, on average, holding a PEG ratio of 1.05 based on yesterday's closing prices.
+It is also worth noting that ZIM currently has a PEG ratio of 0.09.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+As of the close of trade yesterday, the Transportation - Shipping industry held an average PEG ratio of 1.

 The Transportation - Shipping industry is part of the Transportation sector.
-With its current Zacks Industry Rank of 154, this industry ranks in the bottom 40% of all industries, numbering over 250.
+This industry, currently bearing a Zacks Industry Rank of 179, finds itself in the bottom 30% echelons of all 250+ industries.

 5 Stocks Set to Double